pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid_sprites_2`

-This code demonstrates creating a grid of sprites using a two-dimensional list in Arcade.
-Each sprite represents a cell in the grid, and its color can be toggled between white and green by clicking on it.
-The grid size, cell dimensions, and margin spacing are configurable.
+This piece of code demonstrates the concept of using a two-dimensional list/array to back the display of a grid on-screen using sprites in the Arcade library.
+Instead of directly changing the values in the array, the grid is represented by a collection of sprite objects.
+Each cell in the grid is a sprite, and when interacting with the grid (like clicking on a cell), the color of the corresponding sprite is changed, allowing for efficient updating of large grids without iterating through all cells.
+This technique improves performance by directly manipulating sprite properties instead of the underlying data structure.

 astar_pathfinding.py
 --------------------